Phuket Property Market Outlook 2026: Forecast & Trends

 Phuket Town / east coast: emerging opportunity

-The areas around Phuket Town — Phuket Town itself, Koh Kaew, the airport corridor — are seeing developer attention for the first time seriously.
+The areas around Phuket Town, Phuket Town itself, Koh Kaew, the airport corridor, are seeing developer attention for the first time seriously.
 Lower prices, infrastructure investment, and proximity to Phuket’s airport and administrative centre are driving interest.
 Higher risk (less tourism demand) but potentially higher return if you’re early.

-Key demand drivers in 2026
+What Should You Know About Key demand drivers in 2026?

 Russian and CIS market: Still the largest foreign buyer segment despite sanctions complexity.
 Russian buyers typically pay cash and have strong lifestyle motivations.
 Not going away.